Henry entered Sarah's hospital room, his nerves as frayed as the end of an old piece of rope.

 He had taken a minute outside to try to compose himself, but as he crossed the threshold, he realized that nothing could have prepared him for this.

-There was Sarah, the woman he loved, lying in bed looking so fragile and weak.
+There was Sarah, the woman he loved, lying in bed.
+She looked as fragile as an antique China doll.

 How could he find the right words to say goodbye to her?
 How was he supposed to come to terms with never seeing her again?

 Henry met Sarah's eyes, and she returned a weak smile.